 [4.ter For the avoidance of doubt, compliance with Standards is a fundamental term of the Exploitation Contract, for the purposes of regulation 103.]

+4. ter.
+Alt.
+Where there are instances of Contractor non-compliance with the Standards, regulation 103 shall apply.

 5. In the event of any conflict between the provisions of these Regulations and the provisions of a Standard, these Regulations shall prevail.
 The [Council] should be notified of the conflict [and shall provide additional guidance as necessary].